Mount Morgan District

 Population and household forecasts, 2016 to 2036, prepared by .id (opens a new window), the population experts, September 2017.

-In 2016, the dominant household type in Mount Morgan District was Lone person households, which accounted for 38.1% of all households.
+In 2016, the dominant age structure for persons in Mount Morgan District was ages 55 to 59, which accounted for 8.9% of the total persons.

-The largest increase between 2016 and 2026 is forecast to be in Lone person households, which will increase by 19 households and account for 38.6% of all households.
+The largest increase in persons between 2016 and 2026 is forecast to be in ages 75 to 79, which is expected to increase by 76 and account for 6.2% of the total persons.